Cambodia 5/30/2024

 Gastronomy: Amok and BBQ

-• Pizza: Surprisingly good Italian food is available thanks to expat chefs.
+• Pizza: Surprisingly competent Italian food is available, thanks to expat chefs from Italy who have settled here.
+Ask for recommendations from your guesthouse.

 Sustainability & Sandflies